-The Import Flat File wizard within SSMS was introduced in December 2017 (14.0.17213.0).
+The Import Flat File feature within SQL Server Management Studio (SSMS) was introduced in December 2017 (14.0.17213.0).
 This is a streamlined version of the Import Data feature and it minimises the user intervention during a file import.

 Unlike the Import data feature, you don’t have the option to save the import as a .DTS package.
 This makes it a good tool for quick imports of individual files to SQL, but not so much if it’s a repetitive task you want to automate.

 Below is a guide on using the Import Flat File feature, with a (realistic) twist.